godspeedsystems/gs-documentation/docs/microservices-framework/vscode-extension/language-tools.md

 - Open your [VS Code](https://code.visualstudio.com/) app.

-- Go to the Extension section and serach Godspeed Language Tools.
+- Go to the Extension section and search Godspeed Language Tools.

 - Install the Godspeed Language Tool Extension in your VS Code.